mrTSB/TSB-Projects/Javascript/bonkingbot/folder-info.md

 This bot has a working help command which is not hard programmed and can be used by anybody.
 I have removed the bot's token in config.json for security purposes, even though it was old and useless.

-I have made another bot like this, but in python so I will not bother uploading that in the python folder.
+I am capeable of making another bot like this, but in python.